williambdean/williambdean.github.io/docs/blog/posts/2024/pymc-marketing-strategy-pattern.md

 out-of-the-box MMM combinations** with `pymc-marketing` not including the ability to add custom adstock and saturation functions as well.

-??? info "List of Adstock and Saturation Functions"
+??? info "Out-of-Box Adstock and Saturation Functions"

     **Adstock**